delphidabbler/codesnip-faq/SourceCode.md

 If you can't find an answer to your question below, and you've read the program's help file, read-me etc., then create an issue on GitHub (GitHub account required).

+> Please note that **CodeSnip version 3 and earlier are no longer supported,** This FAQ covers version 4 only

 ## Contents

 1. [Where can I get the CodeSnip source code?](#faq-1)